dotnet/dotnet-monitor/documentation/api-key-setup.md

 # Configuring API Key Authentication

 The API Key you use to secure `dotnet monitor` is a secret Json Web Token (JWT), cryptographically signed by a public/private key algorithm.
-You can **[Recommended]** use the integrated command to generate a key  or you can generate the key yourself following the [format documented here](./api-key-format.md).
+You can **[Recommended]** use the integrated command to generate a key or you can generate the key yourself following the [format, documented here](./api-key-format.md).
 This guide will use the integrated command.

 ## 1. Using the integrated `generatekey` command